 - Play germ tag with your friends and family!
 Put stickers (aka "germs") on the other people you tag.
-At the end of the game, see how many germs have spread to each other. - To learn more about washing your hands to keep the virus out of your body complete the other activity available in this unit called, "Soap and Viruses Don't Mix", or if you want to learn about what germs do to living things over time, complete the activity "Growing Germs".
+At the end of the game, see how many germs have spread to each other. - To learn more about washing your hands to keep the virus out of your body complete the activity "Soap and Viruses Don't Mix", or if you want to learn about what germs do to living things over time, complete the activity "Growing Germs".